Data transfer

 2. Using the Relativity Processing application, ingest your raw data directly into your RelativityOne workspace for eventual search, review, and production without the need for an external tool.
 You can use the various processing objects to create custom processing jobs that handle a wide array of information.

 If you have case/workspace data you need to migrate, you can upload the workspace archives to the ARM folder in your staging directory in the cloud and then ingest them into RelativityOne using the ARM application.
-The ARM application is used to archive, restore, and move Relativity workspaces between Relativity installations and RelativityOne.
+The ARM application is used to archive and restore Relativity workspaces between Relativity installations and RelativityOne.
 You can also use this application to convert a DBMT archive into an ARM archive.

 2. Use RelativityOne Staging Explorer to upload the ARM archive to the ARM folder in your RelativityOne staging directory in the cloud.